 One of the most beautiful valleys and lakes on Earth.
 About 24 kilometers (15 miles) from Pasor at altitudes sometimes over 4,300 meters (14,000 feet).

 While no longer technically in the Bartang Valley this is a site you’ll pass either on your way out or into the valley from the northeast.
 Site of a large meteor crater.

 Home to ancient geoglyphs.
 A solar calendar made up of large stones.

-At the time of writing (December 2017) the exchange rate was $1 USD = 8.81 Tajik Somoni.
+As of update (August 2021), the exchange rate was $1 USD = 11.45 Tajik Somoni.
 USD are fairly widely accepted in Tajikistan in addition to the local currency.